soef/alexa-cookie/readme.md

 }

 alexaCookie.generateAlexaCookie('amazon-email', 'password', options, function (err, result) {
     // IMPORTANT: can be called multiple times!!
-As soon as na new cookie is fetched or an error happened.
+As soon as a new cookie is fetched or an error happened.
 Consider that! console.log('cookie: ' + result.cookie);
     console.log('csrf: '   + result.csrf);
     if (result && result.csrf) {